ALIVEisHERE001/ALIVE-Codepoet/README.md

     ## 🧠 Design Notes

-    This project was conceived with research-grade experimentation in mind and tailored specifically for "ALIVE-Codepoet" in the "code_poet" domain, implemented in Python.
+    This project was conceived with biologically-inspired cognition in mind and tailored specifically for "ALIVE-Codepoet" in the "ai_consciousness" domain, implemented in Python.

     ## 📐 Architecture Sketch